-We invite you to the fourth annual forest symposium More-than-Human Curiosity, which will take place from 28 - 30 July 2023 on the forest and meadow land between the villages of Písečná and Hnátnice in the Orlické Mountains.
+The fourth annual forest symposium More-than-Human Curiosity took place from 28 - 30 July 2023 on the forest and meadow land between the villages of Písečná and Hnátnice in the Orlické Mountains.

-The symposium follows how research on the neuroplasticity of the brain (not only human but also animal), memory, creativity, neuro- and roboethics, and neuroethology are involved in the processes of returning to a more-than-human community.
-It is divided into three thematic sections plus the Children’s Forest Group, which works with the above themes using methods accessible to younger people.
-The common programme includes cinema, concert, performance, and a forest kitchen.
+The symposium followed how research on the neuroplasticity of the brain (not only human but also animal), memory, creativity, neuro- and roboethics, and neuroethology are involved in the processes of returning to a more-than-human community.
+It was divided into three thematic sections plus the Children’s Forest Group, which worked with the above themes using methods accessible to younger people.
+The common programme included cinema, concert, performance, and a forest kitchen.

-You can sign up to one of the following thematic sections dealing with animal brains and speciesism, memory and the body, and art: I. In the Bat Brain (On the Future of Animals and Speciesism), II.
+Participants could sign up to one of the following thematic sections dealing with animal brains and speciesism, memory and the body, and art: I. In the Bat Brain (On the Future of Animals and Speciesism), II.
 After Memory (Memory, Body, Landscape), III.
 Mediations (Art & the Human Brain).
-Children have the opportunity to be part of the Children's Forest Group IV.
+Children had the opportunity to be part of the Children's Forest Group IV.
 Trees and People Used to Be Good Friends.

 More-than-Human Curiosity